ros2/buildfarm_perf_tests/README.md

 ## Purpose

-This package defines some tests which invoke `perf_test` from Apex.AI's [performance_test](https://gitlab.com/ApexAI/performance_test) package.
+This package defines some tests.
+On one hand it invokes `perf_test` from Apex.AI's [performance_test](https://gitlab.com/ApexAI/performance_test) package.
 This allows you to test performance and latency of several ROS 2 RMW implementations.
+On the other hand we are evaluating the additional overhead caused by a single pub/sub topic or one process spinning and detect potential leaks related to theses activities.

 * There is a test for each RMW: